Topological Graphic Passwords And Their Matchings Towards Cryptography: Matching diversity

-By Lemma \ref{thm:graph-split-tree} we can see: \emph{If every tree is (odd-)graceful, then any connected $(p,q)$-graph admits a v-set e-proper (odd-)graceful labelling.
-Conversely, if a connected $(p,q)$-graph $G$ admits a v-set e-proper (odd-)graceful labelling $(F,f)$ holds $f(E(G))=[1,q]$ ($f(E(G))=[1,2q-1]$) and $\bigcup_{u\in V(G)}F(u)=[0,q]$ ($\bigcup_{u\in V(G)}F(u)\subset [0,2q-1]$), then it can be split into a (an odd-)graceful tree}.
-For a connected $(p,q)$-graph $G$ holding $q\equiv 0,3~(\bmod~4)$, we can say $G$ admits a v-set e-proper (odd-)graceful labelling.
-Thereby, we conjecture: \emph{Each connected graph with no multiple edges and self-loops admits a v-set e-proper (odd-)graceful labelling}.
+By Lemma \ref{thm:graph-split-tree} we can see: ``If every tree is (odd-)graceful, then any connected $(p,q)$-graph admits a v-set e-proper (odd-)graceful labelling.
+Conversely, if a connected $(p,q)$-graph $G$ admits a v-set e-proper (odd-)graceful labelling $(F,f)$ holds $f(E(G))=[1,q]$ (resp. $f(E(G))=[1,2q-1]$) true and $\bigcup_{u\in V(G)}F(u)=[0,q]$ (resp. $\bigcup_{u\in V(G)}F(u)\subset [0,2q-1]$), then it can be split into a (an odd-)graceful tree''.
+For a connected $(p,q)$-graph $G$ holding $q\equiv 0,3~(\bmod~4)$ true, we can say $G$ admits a v-set e-proper (odd-)graceful labelling.
+Thereby, we conjecture: \begin{conj} Each connected graph with no multiple edges and self-loops admits a v-set e-proper (odd-)graceful labelling. \end{conj}